Cloud-SPAN/nerc-metagenomics02-command-line/_episodes/03-redirection.md

 >
 {: .callout}

 The prompt should sit there a little bit, and then it should look like nothing happened.
 But type `ls`.
 You should see a new file called `bad_reads.txt`.

-We can check the number of lines in our new file using a command called `wc`.
-`wc` stands for **word count**.
+We can check the number of lines in our new file using a command called `wc`. `wc` stands for **word count**.
 This command counts the number of words, lines, and characters in a file.
 The FASTQ file may change over time, so given the potential for updates, make sure your file matches your instructor's output.

-As of Nov.
-2021, wc gives the following output:
+As of February 2023, wc gives the following output:
 ~~~
 $ wc bad_reads.txt
 ~~~
 {: .bash}

 ~~~
-  537    1073    23217    bad_reads.txt
+96  192  9264  bad_reads.txt
 ~~~
 {: .output}

 This will tell us the number of lines, words and characters in the file.
 If we want only the number of lines, we can use the `-l` flag for `lines`.

 ~~~
 $ wc -l bad_reads.txt